 As an athlete, I’m always looking to push the envelope.

-I like to test myself to see what I’m capable of.
+I enjoy testing myself to see what I’m capable of.
 That was one of the main reasons why I took up Brazilian jiu-jitsu.
 As such, a big goal I’ve wanted to accomplish is to complete a spartan race!

 But I’ve been having trouble with this goal.

 I was originally supposed to run a spartan race in 2021.
 However, I ended up having a falling out with the friend I was going to run it with.
 So, needless to say, that fell through.